OliverSwift/LoRa-STM32WB55/README.md

 That done, I preferred to spend some more time on a slightly different LoRa application controlled by BLE, which is the next step.

 #### Master/slave LoRa/BLE application
+On hold for now.

+#### LoRaWAN stack integration
+The LoRaWAN stack is the one by Semtech provided in the [I-CUBE-LRWAN expansion package](https://www.st.com/en/embedded-software/i-cube-lrwan.html).
+It is 1.0.3 compliant and includes certification software package if LoRa compliance is needed for the final device.

+Again, the code relies on a different RTC wrapper than the BLE stack, so it has been been modified for that.
+The number of timers has been increased because initial HW TimerServer setting is too limited for running the two stckas concurrently (checkout hw_if.h file).

+The original example, LoRaWAN End Node, sends a very complete set of data, where I reduced the test frame to a simple text.

+The device is set to Join the network using OTAA, so 3 elements are needed: DevEUI, JoinEUI and APPKey.
+DevEUI is a unique identifier for a hardware device and is built from STM32 "serial number".
+The JoinEUI (or former AppEUI) identifier is used for applications segragation.
+The APPKey is very important (and AES128 key) that muts be kept very secretly.
+The source code arbitrary set it to a value that must be changed for final use.
+Secrecy is done by Semtech code using a Secure Element API, in our case it's a virtual SE but this very convenient if you happen to use an actual one.

 _to be continued_